 Whale = Turbine

 In 2004, scientists at Duke University, West Chester University and the U.S. Naval Academy discovered that the bumps at the front edge of a whale fin greatly increase its efficiency, reducing drag by 32 percent and increasing lift by 8 percent.
-Companies like Whale Power are borrowing this concept and creating wind turbine blades that greatly boost the amount of energy created per turbine.
-Other companies are applying the idea to cooling fans, airplane wings and propellers.
+Companies are applying the idea to wind turbine blades, cooling fans, airplane wings and propellers.